Reading Scotland

 Amy Liptrot

 At the age of thirty, Amy Liptrot finds herself washed up back home on Orkney.
 She swims in the bracingly cold sea and tracks wildlife as she tries to come to terms with the addiction that has swallowed the last decade of her life.
-A powerful read on how the wild can restore life and renew hope.
+A powerful, literary read on how the wild can restore life and renew hope.

 Ken Smith